WatForm/fortress-eval-poremba-symmetry/README.md

 results/date-time-unsat-run-tests.txt

-With the run times for every tested version record in the above files.
+With the run times for every tested version recorded in the above files.

 ## Complete Experiment Instructions